Brigoon/DumbBot/README.md

 # Dumb Bot

-This is a project that started as a way for me to learn Python.
-I also thought it would be fun to mess around with a Pokedex tracker for keeping track of what you still need in PokemonGo.
-That is now it's primary use.
+This is a project that started as a way for me to learn Python but has turned into a fun way to interact with friends.

 ## Usage